Albany Drive Reserve playspace

 Image: Rivett Crescent Reserve, Mulgrave

-We are seeking community feedback for draft concept plans for the below playspaces.
-Have your say by Sunday 15 December 2024.
+We sought community feedback on draft concept plans for the below playspaces by Sunday 15 December 2024.

 Pocket-level playspace